DW Akademie in Morocco | Middle East/North Africa | DW | 23.07.2024

 Compared with other countries in the region, Morocco has a relatively high political stability and a strong civil society.
 The kingdom is seen as a key partner in German and European foreign policy and as a link between the EU and countries in both North Africa and the sub-Saharan continent.
 Despite reform efforts, however, human rights remain critical, especially concerning freedom of expression and freedom of the press.
 Reporters Without Borders’ World Free Press Index 2024 ranks Morocco at 129 out of 180 countries.

-Morocco's media market is concentrated in the country's economic center.
-Professional, local journalism is lacking elsewhere.
-Commercial media operate mainly online portals and depend on advertising revenues.
-Since the largest customer is the state, it can force favorable reporting through the selective and non-transparent awarding of contracts.
+Morocco's media market is concentrated in the country's economic center and professional local journalism lacks elsewhere.
+Commercial media mainly operate online portals and depend on advertising revenues.
+Given that the state is the largest client, it can force favorable reporting through the selective and non-transparent awarding of contracts.
 Restrictive laws further limit press freedom and freedom of expression, and the media sector continues to suffer from the economic impact of the corona virus and the war in Ukraine.

-This has led to restricted social dialogue and the polarization of various population groups.
-Given the sparce media coverage of issues affecting the rural population, disadvantaged population groups have difficulties in finding relevant information and making their issues heard.
+This has led to a restricted social dialogue and the polarization of various population groups.
+Given the sparse media coverage of issues affecting the rural population, disadvantaged population groups have difficulties in finding relevant information and making their issues heard.

 Morrocco's community media have become a driving force for freedom of expression, bringing issues and concerns of vulnerable population groups into the public discourse, and counteracting socially and politically induced “shrinking spaces.”
 Community media contribute to the free exchange of information and social dialogue and help raise awareness of issues such as violence against women, radicalization and environmental problems.

-DW Akademie has been active in Morocco since 2011 and, building on projects run between 2020 and 2022, is now strengthening the community media’s network and improving its overall framework.
+DW Akademie has been active in Morocco since 2011 and, building on projects conducted between 2020 and 2022, is now strengthening the community media’s network and improving its overall framework.

 Download our latest evaluation report for Morocco here.